Fal.Con 2025: Where security leaders shape the future. Register now

 Even after our identity protection capabilities were disabled, the Falcon platform still achieved 100% prevention across all nine steps of the MITRE Attack framework.

 Protection from attacks that leverage stolen or compromised credentials is especially important in today’s risk landscape.
-Analysis from the Falcon OverWatch threat hunting team indicates that 80% of breaches are now identity-driven.
+According to the latest CrowdStrike Global Threat Report, access broker advertisements increased 50% year-over-year.
 Stopping the adversary in real time and preventing attacks from progressing requires a unified approach to security that enforces Zero Trust on the endpoint, the identity and the data.